Social media—despite being a relatively young phenomenon—defines how customers view, interact with, and think of brands.

 If you are investing in influencer-generated content, ask your customers which influencers they would prefer to see on your page.

-For instance, you could launch a user survey asking for feedback on your products, or deploy a call monitoring tool to help you gain a deeper understanding of your customers’ needs and preferences.
+For instance, you could launch a user survey to gather feedback on your products, or deploy a call monitoring tool to understand your customers’ needs and preferences better.

 2. Set your goals

-When it comes to social media marketing, you should work out what performance indicators matter most to your business.
+When it comes to social media marketing, you should determine which performance indicators matter most to your business.

-If boosting search engine optimization (SEO) is a top priority, then track how your levels of website traffic rise with social media campaigns.
+If boosting search engine optimization (SEO) is a top priority, track how your website traffic increases with social media campaigns.

 3. Choose the right social media platform(s)

-Start with the platform that best reflects your average customer demographic, and from here you can scale your marketing campaign across a multitude of platforms.
+Start with the platform that best reflects your average customer demographic, and then scale your marketing campaign across multiple platforms.

 4. Create your content strategy and calendar